EIDECDIA/China_influenza_seasonality/README.md

 ### Data avaiablity

-All data extracted from studies is catalogued in `DES/Data_look_up.xlsx` and available in the `cleandata/` folder with the corresponding csv code.
+All data extracted is catalogued in `DES/Data_look_up.xlsx` and available in the `cleandata/` folder with the corresponding csv code.